Keviniscaiji/GameRecommendSystem/README.md

-# Steam Profile Generator and Game Recommendation System
+# Steam Game Recommendation System

 A Flask-based application that generates Steam user profiles and provides game recommendations using precomputed game embeddings.